 During the office of the Fico government (2006-2010), Slovakia experienced an extensive discussion and action of trade unions and the government on the extension arrangements of higher-level collective agreements.
 The aim was to institutionalize a wide extension arrangement: extending agreements concluded by sector-level social partners also to firms that are not members of an employers' association and did not participate in the sectoral bargaining process.
 Act 564/2009 amending and complementing the Act on collective bargaining number 2/1991 and its amendments fulfilled this aim.
-The extension of higher-level collective agreements in automotive industry and manufacturing of machinery and equipment was requested by OZ KOVO in March 2010 and signed by the former Minister of Labour, Social Affairs and Family on her last day in the office on July 7th 2010 (Act 328/2010).
-This decision was revoked a couple of days later, on July 27th 2010 (Act amend the law so that extension to non-organized employers is possible, but only on a voluntary basis.
+The extension of higher-level collective agreements in automotive industry and manufacturing of machinery and equipment was requested by OZ KOVO in March 2010 and signed by the former Minister of Labour, Social Affairs and Family on her last day in the office on July 7th 2010 (Act 316/2010).
+This decision was revoked a couple of days later, on July 27th 2010 (Act 328/2010), by the new Minister.
+In consequence, currently new initiatives have started to amend the law so that extension to non-organized employers is possible, but only on a voluntary basis.